deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/FAQ.md

 The structure of native Falco rules is different from the CRD schema.
 It is due to limitations of schema validation capabilities in Kubernetes.

-The script for converting a Falco rules file into a [FalcoAuditRules](cr.html#falcoauditrules) custom resource makes the process of migrating native Falco rules to Deckhouse more convenient.
+The script for converting a Falco rules file into a [FalcoAuditRules](cr.html#falcoauditrules) custom resource makes the process of migrating native Falco rules to Deckhouse more convenient:

 ```shell
 git clone github.com/deckhouse/deckhouse